How do I get enough calcium when dairy free?

 ALMONDS: 10 (12g) | 30mg |

-Include these foods to help enrich your daily calcium intake but doubt rely on them alone.
+Include these foods to help enrich your daily calcium intake but doubt rely on them alone to meet your calcium needs or your bones will suffer.

 Other foods also provide back ground calcium- foods we don't think of.
 Check out the table below.